grafana/grafana-infinity-datasource/docs/sources/json.md

 ![image](https://user-images.githubusercontent.com/153843/108415043-de5da400-7224-11eb-9295-d49fcc18464a.png#center)

-In the above example, data is in the `feeds` property.
-So the same is specified as root / rows field.
-But still our plugin doesn't know anything about the fields or it's types.
-So we are going to add the columns to make it more meaningful.
+In the above example, data is in the `feeds` property, which is specified as root/rows field.
+However, our plugin still doesn't recognize the fields or its types.
+To do so, we are going to add the columns to make it more meaningful.

-We are adding columns and defining their types as shown below.
+We are adding columns and defining their types as shown below:

 ![image](https://user-images.githubusercontent.com/153843/108427049-7dd66300-7234-11eb-8d27-cec50945a66c.png#center)